-If you have exhausted all the avenues available and you find a wage garnishment is pending against you, then it is a smart decision to enlist the assistance of a tax specialist.
-There are many different types of garnishments, and if you are unfamiliar with your rights and responsibilities then you may find turning to a tax specialist is a good alternative than trying to go it alone.
+If you have exhausted all the avenues available and you find an IRS wage garnishment is pending against you, then it is a smart decision to enlist the assistance of a tax specialist.
+There are many different types of IRS wage garnishments, and if you are unfamiliar with your rights and responsibilities then you may find turning to a tax specialist is a good alternative than trying to go it alone.
 You will find that you can get much further having an educated advocate on your side and this will save you time, money and countless hours of frustration.

 How to Get an IRS Wage Garnishment Released

-If you have had a garnish placed on your income or accounts, the best course of action you can possibly take is to get in contact with us to know what your options are.
+If you have had an IRS wage garnishment placed on your income or accounts, the best course of action you can possibly take is to get in contact with us to know what your wage garnishment relief options are.
 This is an area of law that we are well versed in, and work with every single day, so really know how to approach an issue like this.

 Taking Care of It Yourself

 Many people are tempted to try and take care of it themselves, which is completely possible if you know what you are doing.
 Just like you can re-wire and re-plumb your house by yourself, tax problems can be taken care of by any individual.
 But if you want your problem handled by someone with some experience who will handle things right, you will want to get in contact with us.
-We will do the job right the first time, and get you the freedom you are needing.
+We will do the job right the first time, and get you the wage garnishment relief you are needing.

 You do not have to face the stigma and embarrassment